-Localized time and date information about the event
+Localized time and date information about the alert

-You can add event time and date properties to your message to inform recipients of the exact time an event started in xMatters.
-This is useful especially if they were not on-call to receive the original event notification.
-When the notification is sent, xMatters replaces the date and time variables with values that match the event's starting time and date, in the recipient's local time zone.
+You can add start time and start date properties to your message to inform recipients of the exact time an alert started in xMatters.
+This is useful especially if they were not on-call to receive the original alert notification.
+When the notification is sent, xMatters replaces the date and time variables with values that match the alert's starting time and date, in the recipient's local time zone.

-You can include the Event ID so that users can look up more information about the event in the Events Report.
-When the notification is sent, xMatters replaces the Event ID variable with the event's ID.
+You can include the Alert ID so that users can look up more information about the alert in the Alerts Report.
+When the notification is sent, xMatters replaces the Alert ID variable with the alert's ID.

 Add your company's instance information

 You can add company properties, such as the name of the xMatters instance and URL link, to your message.
 This allows responders to easily differentiate between instances (for example, production and non-production) and navigate to the web UI from within the message.

 Example of a message with predefined and custom properties

 The following example displays a message built using a combination of the form, recipient, sender, alert, and conference property types available in the message editor: